 Make sure you wrap tight enough so that the stuffing stays in, but not so tight so that when the hot dog expands will cooking the bacon would tear.

-5 Grill the hot dogs: Coat your grill surface with vegetable oil so that the hot dogs don't stick.
+5 Grill the hot dogs: Brush the grates of your grill with vegetable oil so that the hot dogs don't stick.
 If you have a grill screen (a screen with smaller holes so that small pieces of whatever you're cooking don't fall through the grill), you can use it, just coat it with vegetable oil first and pre-heat for a couple of minutes.